 The slot drive is able to be worked with a flat-bladed screwdriver due to the small amount of torque.

-Available in a wide range of materials and finishes, with the sizes listed below available from stock and specials available to order.
+Manufactured in a wide range of materials and finishes, see below for more details.